tomduck/pandoc-latex-extensions/README.md

 ![epigraph demonstration](img/epigraph.png)

 The last line is taken to be the quote author.
+There must be a blank line above it.

 Indentation is removed from the first paragraph after the epigraph.